-- 1. Nonresidential real property or residential rental property placed in service in specified areas of the GO Zone (as defined in section 1400N(d)(6)(C)) before January 1, 2012, or - 2.
-Any of the following types of property placed in service in a building described above before January 1, 2012. - a.
-Tangible property depreciated under MACRS with a recovery period of 20 years or less. - b.
-Water utility property (see 25-year property on page 9), - c.
-Computer software defined in and depreciated under section 167(f)(1), or d.
+- 1. Nonresidential real property or residential rental property placed in service in specified areas of the GO Zone (as defined in section 1400N(d)(6)(C)) before January 1, 2012, or - Any of the following types of property placed in service in a building described above before January 1, 2012. - Tangible property depreciated under MACRS with a recovery period of 20 years or less, - b.
+Water utility property (see 25-year property, later), - c.
+Computer software defined in and depreciated under section 167(f)(1), or - d.
 Qualified leasehold improvement property.